marina8888/gas-analysis-dilution-method/README.md

 5. Please note that colours listed on template (especially for MFM full scale value) can change depending on colour theme that the user has installed locally.

 ### To Run
-1. Save all src/*.py files to one folder and open them in a text editor and ensure the code is run from main.py-please change the file paths in main.py and graphfuncs.py so that files are saved to a location on your computer (currently uses my computer's folder names)
+1. Code must be run from main.py, with the directory being src.
+Please change the file paths in main.py and graphfuncs.py so that files are saved to a location on the user's computer and with the preferred names (currently using my filepaths).
-2. please ensure that the columns labels are the same (particularly tracer gas values, range %, and epsilon tr 1,2)
+2. Please ensure that input excel spreadsheet column names match the template.
+Errors will occur if duplicate column names are present (apart from range columns).
+Column names are taken from the row above where the data starts (row above the row initialised in creating a Workbook instance).
 3. Install/update python to python3: https://packaging.python.org/tutorials/installing-packages/
 4. Install 'Requirements Files' to use the correct libraries https://pip.pypa.io/en/stable/user_guide/